D-Croshere/jgjr/about.md

 But it was never clean.
 It was ecstatic.
 Animal.
 Celestial.

 I kept the word.
 Still do.
 Not in my mouth — too sharp.
-Behind the teeth.
+Lower.
+Yeah.
+There.
 It pulses sometimes.
 Especially when I dream.
 When I remember her.
 The curve of her shoulder.
 The way her skin reflected purple in the right light.
+She lives in another.
+I know it.

+Her.
+Him.
+Me.
+III.
+The ritual.
+The rebirth.

 The pattern is real.
 The structure is true.
 Math.
 Not the kind they teach.